 Poor isolation.
 The passive isolation provided by these in-ears, does well in the Treble Range.
 It provides an average of 30dB of reduction over the region.
 The performance in the Mid Range however, is below average, as these headphones don't have active noise-cancelling.
 The isolation provided in the Bass Range is non-existent.

 Very good leakage.
 Due to the in-ear design, the frequency range of the leakage is very limited and between 5KHz-8KHz.
 Also, the overall level of the leakage is relatively low, which improves the leakage performance further more.

 The RP-HJE120-K ErgoFit have a very straightforward in-ear design with no special or additional features.
 They're not the most suitable in loud environments and feel a little cheap and flimsy.
 Their sound is also not remarkable.

-Not ideal for critical listening.
-They're small in -ear buds that can't create a spacious soundstage and their sound is poorly balanced lacks clarity and is a bit too bass-heavy for critical listening.
+Not ideal for neutral listening.
+They're small in -ear buds that can't create a spacious soundstage and their sound is poorly balanced lacks clarity and is a bit too bass-heavy for neutral listening.